DontDoMuch/LeGo1-graphic-driver-toolkit/docs/INSTALLATION.md

-Extract it so this folder exists:
+**Extract it so this folder exists**:

 C:\Users\<YOUR USERNAME>\Downloads\LeGo-toolkit

-Place one official AMD-signed Windows 11 installer for AMD 26.6.4 beside the four scripts.
-The validated reference container is:
+**Place one official AMD-signed Windows 11 installer for AMD 26.6.4 beside the four scripts.
+The validated reference container is**:

 whql-amd-software-adrenalin-edition-26.6.4-win11-b.exe